Cas-07/EdSquared_documentation/support.md

   - Search for **"EdSquared"** on the App Store, or click on this link: [EdSquared on the App Store](https://apps.apple.com/it/app/edsquared/id6615075755?l=en-GB).

 - **Account Setup**:
+  - **For Students**:
     - Sign up on the **"Register"** screen.
-  - Use the code provided by your tutor if you are a student.
+    - Use the code provided by your tutor to connect with them.
+  - **For Tutors (Creating an Admin Account)**:
-  - Tutors should check the checkbox that says **"Tutor"** to create an admin account.
+    1. **Sign Up**: Sign up on the app and check the checkbox that says **"Tutor"** to create an admin account.
+    2. **Email Verification**: You will receive a verification email with a code.
+    3. **Verify Account**: Use the code from the email to verify your account.
+    4. **Connect with Students**: Once verified, you can send your unique verification code to your students to connect with them.
+    5. **Dashboard Integration**: As students register using your code, they will appear in your tutor dashboard.

 - **Navigating the App**: